-Commander-in-Chief: Past Division Commander Behnke withdraws, and moves that the election of Brothers Williams, Klein and Burbank as members of the Council-in-Chief be made unanimous.
-Those in favor of the motion will say Aye.
-Contrary minded, No. The motion is carried, unanimously.
-The Secretary will cast the ballot of the Commandery-in-Chief for the brothers named.
+withdraws and moves that the election of Brothers Williams trary minded.
+No. The motion is carried, unanimously.
+The ecr of the Commandery-in-Chief for

-The Secretary cast the ballot of the Commandery for Brothers Rossiter J. Williams, William II, Klein and Ralph H. Burbank for members of the Council-in-Chief.
+The Secretary cast the ballot of the Commandery for Brothers Rossiter J. Williams, William H. Klein and Ralph H. Burbank for members of the Council-in-Chief.